Maze: Construction

 Indoors, mirror mazes are another form of maze, in which many of the apparent pathways are imaginary routes seen through multiple reflections in mirrors.
 Another type of maze consists of a set of rooms linked by doors (so a passageway is just another room in this definition).
 Players enter at one spot, and exit at another, or the idea may be to reach a certain spot in the maze.
 Mazes can also be printed or drawn on paper to be followed by a pencil or fingertip.
-Mazes can be built with snow.

-Quality conventions for designing mazes differ according to the medium each maze is to be rendered in: Mazes to be walked by people should not reveal a closed end from a primary branch point, so that any person traversing the maze must walk further, in order to determine if a turn leads to a viable path.
-Mazes traced on paper typically use long, mostly parallel, convoluted routes, even for paths that are dead ends, so that a person tracing the maze has difficulty identifying dead ends while the pencil is set at a branch point.

 Generation

 Maze generation is the act of designing the layout of passages and walls within a maze.
 There are many different approaches to generating mazes, with various maze generation algorithms for building them, either by hand or automatically by computer.

 There are two main mechanisms used to generate mazes.
 In "carving passages", one marks out the network of available routes.
 In building a maze by "adding walls", one lays out a set of obstructions within an open area.
-Most mazes drawn on paper are done by drawing the walls, with the spaces in between the markings composing the passages.